top of page

 Sarah Howell

 Sarah is a violinist and mandolinist.
-She has been classically trained at the Conservatory of Annie Moses, where she is now a faculty member.
-Alongside her classical repertoire and skills on both instruments she has studied fiddle and folk music extensively.
+As a graduate of the Conservatory of Annie Moses, her studies included focuses on classical technique and repertoire as well as composition and pedagogue, where she studied intensely with Annie Dupre.
+She joyfully served on the faculty team at the Conservatory for over 5 years.
+Alongside her classical skills on both instruments she has studied fiddle and folk music extensively.
 She regularly writes her own music, often collaborating with her singer-songwriter sister, Olivia.
-You can follow their band, Aster, at astermusic.net
+You can follow their band, Aster, at astermusic.net and @aster.music.official.

 Piano